The Bugatti Veyron 16.4

 Almost all supercars value the look of their interior above functionality.
-In order to provide comfort and luxury, the Bugatti Veyron specs include leather armrests, ergonomic controls, and supportive seats.
+In order to provide comfort and luxury, the Bugatti Veyron features leather armrests, ergonomic controls, and supportive seats.
 The quality of materials to be seen and touched influenced the Bugatti Veyron cost from the beginning.
 When a customer asks how much is a Bugatti Veyron, the details of fit and finish justify the investment.
 In the case of the Bugatti Veyron Super Sport price, the racing oriented cockpit allowed each example to soar in value compared to earlier examples.
 This is because the Bugatti Veyron MSRP was soon surpassed by pre-owned examples.
 Speculators made tidy profits by owning them only a few months.

 Bugatti Veyron Models

 The first Bugatti of the modern era, the 16.4 alludes to sixteen cylinders and four turbos.
 After concept cars from brands across the Volkswagen Group tested the idea of a new supercar with the public, and more importantly tested and explored the logistics, engineering, and practicality of the unprecedented powertrain that the Veyron is known for, development began for the Veyron in 2000.
 However, the project was far ahead of its time.
 Intending to launch in 2004, the shakedown cars revealed minor issues.
 Squeaks and rattles would be acceptable in lesser brands, but Bugatti’s standards demanded that they go back to the drawing board, and as a result, the first Veyron production models were not completed until 2006.